 Figure 2.
 The Look and Feel section allows you to change the site's color scheme and add custom graphics and social media links.

 There are two graphics you can upload into the Volunteer View:

 - Logo Graphic: This field allows you to upload a logo image to display in the top-left corner of the Volunteer View.
-Logos should be in a horizontal format with a white background (for best results, upload an image that is 800 pixels wide and 280 pixels tall - larger images will automatically be resized).
+Logos should be in a horizontal format with a white or transparent background.
+For best results, upload an image that is 800 pixels wide and 280 pixels tall; larger images will automatically be resized.
 To upload your logo graphic, click on the Browse button and select an image from your computer.

-- Banner Graphic: This field allows you to upload a background picture to display across the top of the Volunteer View behind your Schedule Message area (see Step 4 below).
+- Banner Graphic: This field allows you to upload a background picture to display across the top of the Volunteer View, behind your Schedule Message area (see Step 4 below for more information on the Schedule Message).
 Banners should be in a wide, horizontal format.
-For best results and to avoid pixelation, upload an image that is 4000 by 800 pixels.
-REMEMBER: Your site will resize depending on the size of the browser window or device, so not all of your banner graphic will be visible at all times.
+For best results and to avoid low image quality, upload an image that is 4000 by 800 pixels.
+In addition, we recommend avoiding graphics with words in them.
+REMEMBER: Your site will change sizes automatically depending on the size of the browser window or device used by your volunteers, so not all of your banner graphic will be visible at all times.
 To upload your banner graphic, click on the Browse button and select an image from your computer.

 Next, choose your site's color scheme by selecting primary and secondary colors to match your organization's logo or website.
 The Primary Color will appear behind the date separators in the Volunteer View, and the Secondary Color will be the color of your buttons and hyperlinks (and therefore we recommend choosing a brighter color here).
 Choose your colors by entering a hex value in the Section Header Color and Button/Link Color fields or by clicking on the color tiles beside each field to open the Color Selector (Figure 3).